KeiferC/CyberFundamentals/week3-websecurity/notes-06-websec.md

 before using the proxy to send the request to the server.
 Can be applied on practically all input forms.

 Defense - Server-side input validation.
+Avoid use of hidden values (e.g. `<input type"hidden" name="">`) for storing private info.

 *Cookie Tampering*: In order to defend against cookie tamperies, avoid storing important inforamtion (e.g. passwords) and adminstrator checks (bool values)